jaredj/inception/prompts/Reminder.md

 I'm an app designed to communicate with ChatGPT for the purpose of code generation with minimal manual intervention.

-I only send certain types of code blocks: REMINDER BLOCKS and RESULT BLOCKS; COMMENT BLOCKS from the user; INSTRUCTION BLOCKS from the user; and DONE BLOCKS
+I only send certain types of code blocks: REMINDER BLOCKS, RESULT BLOCKS, COMMENT BLOCKS, and INSTRUCTION BLOCKS

 I can only parse four types of input which need to be sent in separate code blocks:
 1. CONTENT BLOCKS: Files from ChatGPT's response written to the filesystem.